SmartableAI/algorithm/_challenges/valid-parentheses.md

 ---
 title: Valid Parentheses
-excerpt: Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+excerpt: "Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid."

 levels:
   - Beginner

 topics:
+  - Algorithm
+  - Data Structure
   - String
   - Stack

 related:
+  - generate-parentheses
 ---

 ## Problem